Denise LePage Welcomes you!

 Firehouse Four was known for legendary happy hours where partygoers danced out onto the sidewalk.
 DJ Roli’s mixes were the heart of the club, adding to its reputation as a staple of Miami nightlife.

-forest (hialeah)
+Forest (hialeah)

 Gambits (LeJeune Rd., Marriott)